Ice Runway: Science of ice runways

-Ice runways over water have been studied, and one reason for their complexity is that there is two different physical responses of the ice, with landing can be understood as an elastic response, while a parked aircraft on floating ice has a visco-elastic response.
+Ice runways over water have been studied and one reason for their complexity is that there are two different physical responses of the ice: an elastic response to landing, and a visco-elastic response to aircraft parked on floating ice.
 The development of the finite-element VISICE software supported safely landing large aircraft like the C-5 Galaxy on the McMurdo Ice Runway.

 Accidents and incidents

 C-141 Starlifter on Ice Runway, near McMurdo Station, 1996.